elegantwist/slothtest/README.md

 And that’s all.
 Easy!

-This approach to generate unit tests automatically can be extrapolated for as many cases as you need if your methods and classes are serializable and if you have enough space for data dumps
+This approach to generating unit tests automatically can be extrapolated for as many cases as you need if your methods and classes are serializable and if you have enough space for data dumps